RedHatInsights/insights-core-messaging/README.md

 Construct an insights archive processing application by providing a configuration file that specifies its components.
-The component types are described below.
+The building blocks are described below.

 Consumer